CottageLabs/localvoices/README.md

         "singer" : "<opaque identifier of singer this was performed by>" }

-* If the "version" field is provided, then the version metadata will be overwritten with this metadata
+* If the "version" field is provided, then the version metadata will be overwritten with this metadata.
+Note that this must be as per the storage model, NOT as per the index model.
+That is, only post the data about versions.
 * If the "song" field is provided, then the version will be related to the provided song
 * If the "singer" field is provided, then the song will be related to the provided singer